outeniqua-studios-za/apocapi-1/README.md

 # apocapi
-I am a selenium test automation framework written in Python 3
+I am a python test automation framework for Selenium and Appium

 ### Usage: